MrtC101/Thesis_DL_for_BDA/README.md

 3. Computing metrics of pixel level evaluation for the all predicted images.
 4. Computing metrics of object level evaluation for the all predicted images.

+## How to Run the Model Training Pipeline

+This project uses [Miniconda](https://docs.conda.io/projects/conda/en/latest/index.html) for package and environment management.
+You can install Miniconda from [here](https://docs.anaconda.com/miniconda/).

+1. **Clone this repository:**
+    ```bash
+    git clone git@github.com:MrtC101/Thesis_DL_for_BDA.git
+    ```

+2. **Create a new Conda environment** using the Python version and libraries specified in `environment.yml`:
+    ```bash
+    conda env create -f ./environment.yml
+    ```

+3. **Download the complete xBD Dataset** from the [official website](https://xview2.org/dataset).

+4. **Create an experiment or output folder** in the root of the project folder and inside the experiment folder, store a YAML file named "params.yml".
+You can copy the content from the sample experiment folder in the root project.
+    ```
+    Exp10/
+    └── params.yml -> Experiment configuration file
+    ```
+5. **Modify the `./src/env.sh` file** as follows:
+    ```bash
+    export PROJ_PATH="project root path"
+    export EXP_NAME="experiment folder name"
+    export XBD_PATH="xBD dataset folder path"
+    export CONF_NUM=0 # Configuration identifier number to use with k-fold cross-validation
+    export EXP_PATH="$PROJ_PATH/$EXP_NAME"
+    export SRC_PATH="$PROJ_PATH/src"
+    export DATA_PATH="$EXP_PATH/data"
+    export OUT_PATH="$EXP_PATH/out"
+    ```

+7. **Run the training phase**.
+Execute the `RUN.sh` bash script to start the training.
+This script will perform all phases of the model training pipeline, including:
+    - Data preprocessing of xBD dataset.
+    - k-Cross Validation based on the specified configuration in the environment variable.
+    - Training the final machine learning model using the best configuration (or the only configuration available).
+    - Postprocessing using predictions generated from the test data.
+    ```bash
+        source RUN.sh
+    ```

+8. **The pipeline results** will be stored with a structure similar to that of the `./Sample Experiment/` directory in the experiment output directory:
+    ```
+    Example Experiment
+    ├── data -> Created patches and split JSON files directory
+    └── out -> Experiment results and processing logs
+        ├── config-0 -> Configuration 0 results
+        │   ├── 5-fold_0 -> Fold training results
+        │   │   ├── checkpoints -> Checkpoints and best epoch weights
+        │   │   ├── configs -> Configuration used in this training fold
+        │   │   ├── tb_logs -> Logs for TensorBoard
+        │   │   └── metrics
+        │   ├── 5-fold_1
+        │   ├── 5-fold_2
+        │   ├── 5-fold_3
+        │   └── 5-fold_4
+        ├── config-1
+        ├── final_model -> Model trained on all training data with the best configuration
+        │   ├── checkpoints
+        │   ├── configs
+        │   ├── console_logs -> Console output logs
+        │   ├── metrics -> Pixel-level metrics over all epochs
+        │   └── test_pred_masks -> Predicted masks for test patches
+        ├── postprocessing
+        │   ├── hurricane-florence_00000026 -> Example of image patch merge and metrics from test split
+        │   └── metrics -> Object-level metrics over the entire test split
+        ├── preprocessing -> Preprocessing logs
+        └── params.yml -> Experiment configuration file
+    ```

 ## Results
 For the evaluation of the model performance after each training we used the follow metrics:
 - Accuracy (ACC)